guillemaru/Pigcasso/README.md

 Ideally this repository will be a whole web application where the user uploads an image and it shows the ascii art, either done server side or client side with WebAssembly (in any case with Rust).

-As a first step, this is a Rust executable were you can pass the path of a local file and it will generate ascii art from it.
+As a first step, this is a Rust executable were you can pass the path of a local file and the desired width and it will generate ascii art from it.

-I am fixing the size of the output to 50 characters.

                       =8#%%#**^'
                     ;%@8&$$%%%8#*'